Santiago8888/Medium/Software-Pathology.md

 Even more intersting are the types of cell death.
 Cells reproduce by mitosis splitting by half creating two distinct new cells.
 A single cell can die, but also a cell can stop to reproduce, this happens after about 22 times it has reproduced.
 Could we in software start tracking the number of times a cell is modified and deprecate it once it reaches a certain limit?

 We are still far to think about stem cells that have the ability to shape and differentiate into every type of cell in the human body.
-But I do envision having a repository of template functions classified by what they do.
+But I do envision having a repository of template stem functions classified by what they do.
 In that sense Software developers would only clone them and adapt them to their needs.

+***

+The second interesting concept is that of failure to adapt.
+Think of it: how many Software projects have failed due to failure to adapt to market conditions?
+It's not that different for cells that experience external shocks due to exogenous conditions like lack of oxigen, changes in temperature or pathogen (virus, bacteria, etc).

 #### 3.4 Inflamation is the mechanism for cells to heal.